Dynamic zones

 A location is either a country or a country and region.
 If you don't include a region, the entire country is considered.
 You can specify a single location, multiple locations, or no location for a dynamic zone.

 When the location isn't defined, all locations are considered to be within that dynamic zone.
-A single dynamic zone can't include two locations that contain each other, such as US and California.
+A single dynamic zone can't include two locations that contain each other, such as United States and California.

 Continents aren't used as region definitions.
 The Europe (EU) and Asia/Pacific (AP) codes are used only if you don't select a country code.
 To include all the countries in Europe or in Asia/Pacific, choose each individual country.
 If you choose Europe or Asia/Pacific and don't specify individual countries, the geolocation provider returns only requests from countries that don't have a designated country code.
 Used alone, Europe and Asia/Pacific are treated as generic codes for undesignated regions.